Why must she remove the clothes in which she was captured?

 And mourning over her father and mother from whom she has been separated.

 All in order to discourage him from retaining her.
 The Ramban too, cites this as the reason for the obligation to induce her mourning - Refer to 21:13:3:2.

-Ramban: Presumably, Beis-Din Tovel her against her will - like they Tovel Avadim, and it is because she is being converted against her will that the Torah forbids her on her captor during this entire period.
+Ramban: Presumably, Beis-Din immerses her against her will - like they immerse slaves, and it is because she is being converted against her will that the Torah forbids her on her captor during this entire period.

-Ramban (citing the Ibn Ezra): The Torah allows her to mourn and weep for the loss of her parents like one weeps and mourns the loss of a relative - in honor of her parents.
+Ramban (citing the Ibn Ezra): The Torah allows her to mourn and weep for the loss of her parents like one weeps and mourns the loss of a relative

-Ramban #1 (citing the Sifri): The only thing he has to do with her is to be intimate 1 with her, because Kesef and Sh'tar do not take effect on her.
+Ramban #1 (citing the Sifri): The only thing he has to do with her is to be intimate 1 with her, because may and a document do not take effect on her.

-Ramban: In fact, even the Bi'ah is not as an act of betrothal, seeing as she is still a Nochris - when he performs the first Bi'ah.
-See also Ramban, DH 've'Al Derechy ha'P'shat'.
+Ramban: In fact, even the Bi'ah is not as an act of betrothal, for she is still a Nochris when he performs the first Bi'ah.
+See also Ramban, DH 've'Al Derech ha'P'shat'.

-Ramban: And when the Torah wrote earlier "Vechashakra bah Velakachtah l'cha le'Ishah" it meant that he may take her with the intention of living with after he has fulfilled everything that is written in the Parshah.
-See R. Chavel's notes, that this is also the opinion of Rashi in Kidushin, 21b).
-See Ramban, DH 'Aval Ra'isi' citing the Yerushaslmi, Makos, 2:6.
+Ramban: When the Torah wrote earlier "Vechashakta bah Velakachta Lecha l'Ishah" it meant that he may take her with the intention of living with her after he has fulfilled everything that is written in the Parshah.
+In the Yerushalmi, Makos 2:6, Amora'im argue about whether the first Bi'ah is permitted immediately or not.

 When and how does she become his wife?